joachimbbp/neurovolume/README.md

 # Status
 Anatomy successfully processes with `src/neuro_volume/anat_pipeline.ipynb`

-# Docker
+# Docker, Poetry, and Blender Scripts
-The dockerfile was created with myself and [Zach Lipp](https://github.com/zachlipp) (but mostly Zach).
-Integrating [OpenVDB](https://www.openvdb.org/) into a development environment is a challenge that affects many scientific visualization projects.
-Accordingly, we have a separate repo for this which can be found [here](https://github.com/joachimbbp/openvdb_docker).
-However, project specific tweaks, such as adding `Numpy` to the `openVDB` build, may not be reflected there.
+The [dockerfile](https://github.com/joachimbbp/openvdb_docker) created by myself and [Zach Lipp](https://github.com/zachlipp) is currently under construction. **This commit currently reverts to the Poetry package manager and is not using the docker file.** This is due to some  long build times that arise when `PY_OPENVDB_WRAP_ALL_GRID_TYPES=ON` is activated in OpenVDB.
+Until this problem is solved, I will perform all the data manipulation in Numpy arrays, and then convert these to separate grids with the Blender scripts found in `src/blender_scripts`.

-Note that when working within a docker container (such as your own fMRI dataset), any external files must be copied over using `docker cp ./some_file CONTAINER:/work`.
+The last commit before this change can be found [here](https://github.com/joachimbbp/neurovolume/tree/0525ba0786782e71f84ca09189ae85bd7adfeb5b).

 # Open Neuro
 ## Scan Data